 for two decades and finally got my shot and had a blast doing so.

 Secondly, while this election was contentious and negative on social media, I found

-that people were optimistic for our future.
+that people were optimistic about our future.
 I did a small side project for WBIR and a story they were running on election anxiety.
 One of the most commonly used words when people were talking about their fears, worries, stress, and anxieties concerning the election was the word “hope.”
-Looking further there were a lot of people who would say they were dealing with stress and anxiety but that the had faith in a brighter future for the country.
+Looking further there were a lot of people who would say they were dealing with stress and anxiety, but that they had faith in a brighter future for the country.
 It was a relief after spending weeks pouring through data showing that most conversations were negative and filled with anger, that those most worried still had hope and optimism.
 That has really stuck with me over the past month.